 If you don’t have a robust and state-of-the-art product information management process in place before syndicating, you may lack the ability to publish consistent and helpful product information that really makes a difference.
 And it needs to be consistent—always.
 According to Forrester Research, “Customers rely on comprehensive, accurate data to help guide their purchasing decision…customers use this information to decide whether they can trust the seller and if the product will meet their needs.”

-Take a look at inRiver’s white paper, “Product Information from a Single Source: Syndication by inRiver” to learn more about how your marketing organization can guarantee great product information across your channels.
+Take a look at this on-demand webinar, “How Does PIM Pave the Path Towards Single Source of the Truth?” to learn more about how your marketing organization can guarantee great product information across your channels using a single source of truth.

 Kathryn Zwack, Senior Content Marketing Manager North America, inRiver